How Long Should It Take to See Your Fitness Results?

 Weight training isn’t out of the question either, though.
 It can make your muscles stronger and better able to push you to the edge of your performance whilst still keeping your whole body healthy and safe without overdoing anything.

 H.I.I.T. training is definitely the hero for this goal though as it allows you to reap the same rewards that cardio does, in a shorter time.
 The higher intensity gets you used to huge workloads like sprinting or cycling too.

-With the right nutrition to give you good energy levels and stop you eating junk, you should improve your stamina by quite a lot within 3 weeks.
-The only measurability for this does come for performance though, and that's always variable depending on the day.
+With the right nutrition to give you good energy levels and stop you eating junk, you should improve your stamina by quite a lot within three weeks.
+The only measurability for this comes from performance, though, which is always variable depending on the day.

-There are other fitness goals out there too, however, and these are just the most common ones with the most accurate ways to judge your progress.
-How long it takes to see your fitness results is never black and white, whether you hit the gym 6 days a week or workout from home whenever you can.
+However, there are other fitness goals out there, and these are just the most common ones with the most accurate ways to judge your progress.
+How long it takes to see your fitness results is never black and white, whether you hit the gym six days a week or workout from home whenever you can.

 Plateaus happen in every type of training, so be sure to look out for them and find ways to keep your fitness interesting and fun.
 Don’t get stuck in a rut doing the same thing, or you’ll make it even more likely to happen.
-Keep motivated, keep varied and you’ll see your results in no time!
+Instead, keep motivated, keep varied, and you’ll see your results in no time!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.

 If you experience dizziness, nausea, chest pain, or any other abnormal symptoms, stop the workout at once and consult a physician or doctor immediately.